 Highfield School, later to become Highfield Priory School, was originally created to educate the children of local business men and women who were looking for an excellent academic environment for the education of their children.
 This history of the pursuit of academic excellence, a strong work ethic and good manners continues to this day.

 40 Higher Bank Road, Fulwood is listed in early directories of Preston and district as Holborn House, with the garden running down to Lower Bank Road, Fulwood.
 The 1940 directory gives the occupier as Miss H C Samman who was the proprietor of Holborn House School at 40 Higher Bank Road, Fulwood.
 Miss Samman did not occupy the premises in 1936 when the previous directory was published so it can be assumed that she founded the school between 1936 and 1940.
+It is believed that the school was founded in 1937.
 Between 1940 and the publication of the next directory in 1944, Miss Samman moved to 44 Watling Street Road, Fulwood (opposite the Fulwood Police Station) and continued to run Holborn House School at this address until 1950 when Mrs Rhiannon Davies became the proprietor.
+In 1953 Mrs Davies moved the school to 316 Blackpool Road, Preston (formerly the vicarage of Emmanuel Church) and changed the name to Highfield School.
+In 1959 Mrs Davies moved the school to 19 Moor Park Avenue, Preston but after one year moved back to Blackpool Road.
+In November 1960 Alan Cronshaw bought Highfield School from his predecessor, Mrs. Davies, who at the time (in conjunction with her husband) was also running a similar school in the Blackpool area and therefore wished to offload.

-Mr Jeremy Duke was appointed Headmaster in September 2010.
 In 2012, we created a Performing Arts Studio to support and facilitate the continued development of drama, dance and music within the school.
-Currently all year groups from Year 2 upwards perform publicly each year which includes dance, drama, and music productions and we hold a seasonal celebration led by our choir annually.
-Our most recent Year 4 Performance which included dancers from Reception to Year 6 was performed in front of nearly 250 people at Crossgate Church.
+Following the introduction of the Performing Arts Studio, all year groups from Year 2 upwards perform publicly each year which includes dance, drama, and music productions and we hold a seasonal celebration led by our choir annually.
+Our Year 4 Performance, which included dancers from Reception to Year 6, has been performed at both the Guild Hall and Crossgate Church in front of nearly 300 people.
 2012 also saw the opening of our Outdoor Classroom in the woodland adjacent to the school.
 We are incredibly lucky to have natural woodland which helps the children practically in all subjects in a natural environment.
 Deer, owls, rabbits and a very vocal array of birds are just some of the wildlife who inhabit ‘Highfield Haven’.
+This was then expanded when Miss Travis (Mrs Marskell) introduced Forest School to the Nursery curriculum in 2020 and eventually the Infant curriculum in September 2023.
 In 2016, we opened our all-weather pitch on the school site which has greatly improved our ability to play and host fixtures all year round.

 The Sunday Times 2022